Rubicon: Caesar's crossing

 In 49 BC, perhaps on 10 January, Julius Caesar led a single legion, Legio XIII Gemina, south over the Rubicon from Cisalpine Gaul to Italy to make his way to Rome.
 In doing so, he deliberately broke the law limiting his imperium, making armed conflict inevitable.
 Suetonius ("Divus Julius" 32) depicts Caesar as undecided as he approached the river, and attributes the crossing to a supernatural apparition (thus also in Lucan, 1.185-203).
 It was reported that Caesar dined with Sallust, Hirtius, Gaius Oppius, Lucius Cornelius Balbus, and Servius Sulpicius Rufus on the night after his crossing.

 According to Suetonius, Caesar uttered the famous phrase alea iacta est ('the die is cast') upon crossing the Rubicon, signifying that his action was irreversible.
-The phrase "crossing the Rubicon" is now used to refer to committing irrevocably to a grave course of action, similar to the modern phrase "passing the point of no return," but with the added connotation of risking danger.
+The phrase "crossing the Rubicon" is now used to refer to committing irrevocably to a grave course of action, similar to the modern phrase "passing the point of no return," but with the added connotation of taking a large incremental step that could also not have been taken.
 The presence of Caesar and his legion in Italy forced Pompey, the consuls, and a large part of the senate to flee Rome.
 Caesar's victory in the subsequent civil war ensured that he would never be punished for his actions.